KevinKra/Notes/certifications/aws/developer/resource.md

 ### Saved Configuration

-- A **_Saved Configuration_** is a template that you can use as a starting point for creating unique environment configurations.
+- A **_saved configuration_** is a template that you can use as a starting point for creating unique environment configurations.

-- The API and the AWS CLI refer to saved configurations as **_Configuration Templates_**.
+- The API and the AWS CLI refer to saved configurations as **_configuration templates_**.

 ### Platform

-- A **_Platform_** is a combination of an operating system, programming language runtime, web server, application server, and Elastic Beanstalk components.
+- A **_platform_** is a combination of an operating system, programming language runtime, web server, application server, and Elastic Beanstalk components.

 - You design and target your web application to a platform.
 Elastic Beanstalk provides a variety of platforms on which you can build your applications.